yuanhaoxia/832202123_contacts/832202123_contacts_backend/src/readme.md

-# 通讯录后端项目
+# Contact Management Backend Project

-## 项目介绍
+## Project Introduction
-这是通讯录项目的后端部分，基于 Spring Boot 构建，使用 MySQL 作为数据库。项目实现了用户注册、登录、联系人管理等功能，并提供了管理员管理接口。
+This is the backend part of the contact management project, built on Spring Boot and using MySQL as the database.
+The project implements user registration, login, contact management, and provides administrative management interfaces.

-## 环境要求
+## Environment Requirements
 - JDK 1.8
-- MySQL 数据库
+- MySQL Database